Rogue Gateway Rotarians are always busy. Take a look at the events and activities we have sponsored or contributed to over the years.

 - Four Way Speech Contest

 The Four-Way Speech Contest involves the participation of youth and Rotary clubs in promoting a public speaking contest between young people.
 The contest is run through a number of heats, commencing at club level, moving to the district level and culminating in a contest at the national level.
 Rogue Gateway invites North Valley High School students to give an original speech applying the Rotary Four Way Test to their own lives.
 The winner of the local contest receives a $200 scholarship and goes on to compete at the district level, where they have an opportunity to win a $1,000 scholarship.

 Four times a year, Rogue Gateway Rotarians spend a day picking up litter on a section of the Grants Pass Parkway.

 Interact is a Rotary-sponsored club for young people ages 12-18 who want to join together to tackle the issues in their community that they care most about.
 Every Interact club carries out two service projects a year: one that helps the school or community and one that promotes international understanding.
-The North Valley High School Interact Club is affiliated with the NVHS FBLA Club and is sponsored by Rogue Gateway Rotary.
-Members not only do a minimum of one local and one international service project, they also compete in FBLA events.
+The North Valley High School Interact Club is sponsored by Rogue Gateway Rotary.
+Members do a minimum of one local and one international service project annually

 - Kid’s Dash

 Rogue Gateway Rotarians help out with the KidZone Kid’s Dash, which provides physical activity and fun for local children and raises funds for the KidZone Foundation.
 All proceeds generated by the event are used to promote physical activity for children and teens.